Feeling Tired Despite Getting Enough Hours of Sleep? This Could be the Culprit

 Ever wonder why, despite getting enough sleep, you still feel exhausted, moody, or unfocused?
 Research suggests the issue might be your exposure to artificial light at night, such as screens from smartphones, tablets, computers, and LED lights.

-In this article, we’ll have a look at what scientists have discovered and what you can do if you’re struggling to get a good night’s rest.
+In this article, we’ll have a look at what scientists have discovered and what you can do to get a good rest, not just enough hours of sleep.

 Image Credit: New Africa via Shutterstock / HDR tune by Universal-Sci